Professor Katja Gehmlich

 She was awarded a British Heart Foundation Intermediate Basic Science Research Fellowship (2013 – 2020).
 She received the title University Research Lecturer from the University of Oxford in 2016 and became Associate Professor in 2018.
 She has an active secondary affiliation with Cardiovascular Medicine in the Radcliffe Department of Medicine at the University of Oxford.

-Since 2019, she is Associate Professor in Cardiovascular Science at the Institute of Cardiovascular Sciences, University of Birmingham, also Visiting Associate Professor at the University of Oxford.
+In 2019, she became Associate Professor in Cardiovascular Science at the Department of Cardiovascular Sciences, University of Birmingham, also Visiting Associate Professor at the University of Oxford.
+In 2024, she was promoted to Professor of Molecular Cardiology.

 She has a long standing interest in the cardiac system with focus on inherited cardiac conditions (cardiomyopathies) and bio-mechanical stress signalling.